siffiejoe/lua-moon/README.md

 This function works similar to `luaL_getmetafield`, but it looks for `key` in the environment/uservalue table of the object at index `idx`, and pushes the corresponding value to the top of the stack.
-If there is no uservalue table or no such field, `nil` is pushed instead.
-The return value is the type of the pushed value.
+If there is no uservalue table or no such field, nothing is pushed and `LUA_TNIL` is returned.
+Otherwise, the return value is the type of the pushed value.

 ####                        `moon_getcache`                       ####